 If your sink still looks especially dirty or the baking soda/vinegar solution turns brown, you may want to repeat steps 2 through 5 again.
 If there’s just one small stubborn stain, keep reading this guide for spot targeting.

-Use a soft, non-shedding towel to dry the sink.
+Use a soft, non-shedding towel to dry the sink to avoid water spots.

-Now that your sink is rinsed, use a cloth to dry it off.
+After you give your sink a rinse, use a cloth to dry it off.
 You should always dry your sink after cleaning to avoid water-spots.

 You want to make sure that the towel or washcloth you’re using doesn’t shed.
 You don’t want your clean sink to be filled with bits of fuzz!
 You can also use a paper towel for drying your sink, though it may take more than one since you also don’t want paper pieces in the sink.